Why would I write an article where sincerity is a 'versus' with perfectionism?

 A sincere attempt does not mean:

-- The best performance of our life.
+- The best performance of our lives.

 - Flawless execution.